- Civil Fraud, False Claims, Qui Tam and Whistleblower Actions

-Congressional investigations present unique challenges and pitfalls.
-Wiley Rein has the experience, resources, and expertise to manage effectively this perilous and often unfamiliar process.
-Our Team regularly represents a range of corporate clients and their executives in all stages of congressional proceedings.
-Whether responding to a subpoena or request for information, preparing for interviews, or assisting with testimony before a U.S. Senate or House Committee, our Team knows how to navigate the process.
-Wiley Rein also proactively seeks to help position our clients to identify, respond to, and shape anticipated investigatory activities.
+Congressional investigations present unique challenges and pitfalls, and Wiley Rein has the experience, resources, and expertise to effectively manage this perilous and often unfamiliar process.
+We regularly represent a range of corporate clients and their executives in all stages of congressional proceedings.
+Whether responding to a subpoena or request for information, preparing for interviews, or assisting with testimony before a U.S. Senate or House Committee, we know how to navigate the process.
+Wiley Rein also proactively seeks to help position our clients to identify, respond to, and shape anticipated investigatory activities to meet their objectives.

-Our Congressional Investigations attorneys include former federal and military prosecutors, congressional counsel, government contracts counsel, and former legislative counsel and congressional staff members, among others intimately familiar with the process.
+Our Congressional Investigations attorneys intimately understand both the spoken and unspoken rules by which congressional investigations are conducted.
+Our many years of experience and extensive network within Washington, DC provide critical insight in negotiating with staff members on the Hill to ascertain and limit the scope of requests for documents or interviews.
+Our Congressional Investigations attorneys include former federal and military prosecutors, congressional counsel, and former legislative counsel and congressional staff members, among others intimately familiar with the process.
 Our lawyers have worked for some of the principal investigatory committees of both the House and the Senate, including the U.S. Senate Committee on Commerce, Science, & Transportation and the U.S. House of Representatives Energy & Commerce Committee.
 We continue to interact regularly with Senate and House Committees.
 We enjoy strong relationships with policymakers in Congress, including members of the Senate Committee on Homeland Security & Governmental Affairs and the House Committee on Oversight & Government Reform.
-We intimately understand both the spoken and unspoken rules by which congressional investigations are conducted.
-Our many years of experience and extensive network within Washington, DC provide critical insight in negotiating with staff members on the Hill to ascertain and limit the scope of requests for documents or interviews.

-- Represented a major provider of financial products and services in a House Committee on Energy & Commerce investigation into alleged improper solicitation of funds by a high-ranking executive branch official.
+- Represented a major provider of financial products and services in a House Committee on Energy and Commerce investigation into alleged improper solicitation of funds by a high-ranking Executive branch official.

-- Represented a leading national non-profit in Senate Finance Committee investigation relating to pharmaceutical pricing and marketing.
+- Represented a leading national nonprofit in a Senate Finance Committee investigation relating to pharmaceutical pricing and marketing.

-- Represented a public policy group in a Senate Indian Affairs Investigation relating to allegations of impermissible lobbying by charitable groups.
+- Represented a public policy group in a Senate Indian Affairs Committee investigation relating to allegations of impermissible lobbying by charitable groups.

 - Represented a defense contractor in contemporaneous House Committee on Oversight and Government Reform and Senate Armed Services Committee investigations into allegations of corruption in the U.S. supply chain in Afghanistan.